YaroslavSokolov0372/AniList/README.md

 ### About

-Anilist is an App that gives you access to look for anime through a database from Anilist.
-You can search by own filter or check by basic filter that was created with 3 columns
+Anilist is an App that gives you access to look for animes with a database from Anilist.
+You can search with your own filter or check animes by basic filters that are divided into three sections.

 ### Stack :
 * MVC